lewiswigmore/astro/README.md

 ## Contributing

-Contributions are what make the open source community such an amazing place to learn, inspire, and create.
-Any contributions you make are **greatly appreciated**.
+Contributions are what make the open source community a great place to learn.
+Any contributions you make are greatly appreciated.

 See [CONTRIBUTING.md](CONTRIBUTING.md) for detailed instructions on how to add new missions or features.